ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ``area_statistics``
 -------------------

-This function calculates the average value over a region - weighted by the cell areas of the region.
-This function takes the argument, ``operator``: the name of the operation to apply.
+This function calculates statistics over a region.
+It takes one argument, ``operator``, which is the name of the operation to apply.

-This function can be used to apply several different operations in the horizontal plane: mean, standard deviation, median, variance, minimum, maximum and root mean square.
+This function can be used to apply several different operations in the horizontal plane: mean, sum, standard deviation, median, variance, minimum, maximum and root mean square.
+The operations mean, sum and root mean square are area weighted.
+For sums, the units of the resulting cubes are multiplied by m:math:`^2`.

 Note that this function is applied over the entire dataset.
 If only a specific region, depth layer or time period is required, then those regions need to be removed using other preprocessor operations in advance.

 This function requires a cell area `cell measure`_, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell areas can be computed.
 The required supplementary variable, either ``areacella`` for atmospheric variables or ``areacello`` for ocean variables, can be attached to the main dataset as described in :ref:`supplementary_variables`.

 .. deprecated:: 2.8.0
   The optional ``fx_variables`` argument specifies the fx variables that the user